 “We cannot selectively numb emotions.
 When we numb the painful emotions, we also numb the positive emotions.”

 Painful truth, right?
 And how do we name and get honest with our patterns of numbing while simultaneously, actively learning about our relationship systems?
 Do (more) therapy.

-Do therapy on your own, with your partner, with your family.
+Do therapy on your own, with your partner, or with your family.
 Yes, it’s scary getting close to yourself.
-But too little self-knowledge and too much blaming creates fertile ground for chaos.
+But too little self-knowledge and too much blaming create fertile ground for chaos.